 Difference between JDK, JRE and JVM

-Understanding the difference between JDK, JRE and JVM is important in Java.
-We are having brief overview of JVM here.
+We must understand the differences between JDK, JRE and JVM before proceeding further to Java.
+See the brief overview of JVM here.

 If you want to get the detailed knowledge of Java Virtual Machine, move to the next page.
 Firstly, let's see the basic differences between the JDK, JRE and JVM.

 JVM (Java Virtual Machine) is an abstract machine.
+It is called virtual machine because it doesn't physically exist.
 It is a specification that provides runtime environment in which java bytecode can be executed.
+It can also run those programs which are written in other languages and compiled to Java bytecode.

 JVMs are available for many hardware and software platforms.
-JVM, JRE and JDK are platform dependent because configuration of each OS differs.
+JVM, JRE and JDK are platform dependent because configuration of each OS are different from each other.
 But, Java is platform independent.
+There are three notions of the JVM: specification, implementation, and instance.

 The JVM performs following main tasks: